Coaching is a proven way for people to overcome blocks and reach their full potential.

 Last But Not Least, Take the Context of the Coaching Relationship into Account

-If you’re a manager coaching a team, you will have certain expectations from the leadership that you need to keep in mind.
+If you’re a manager coaching a team, you will have certain expectations from the employer that you need to keep in mind.
 Management coaching styles will require more focus on the results of projects, KPIs, and team morale than the personal life issues of your team members or where they want to take their careers.

 4 Coaching Principles You Can’t Compromise On (Whatever Your Style!)